Hollako/Home-Assistant-Bacnet-Integration/README.md

 # Home Assistant BACnet Bridge

-Publish selected Home Assistant entities as BACnet/IP objects directly from Home Assistant.
+A direct Home Assistant BACnet bridge that publishes selected Home Assistant entities as BACnet/IP objects.

 This repository is a Home Assistant App repository.
 The bridge runs as a Home Assistant App, opens through the Home Assistant sidebar, and lets you choose which entities become BACnet objects.